SlimeQ/lifeviz/wiki/Configuration-and-Controls.md

 ## Applying Changes

-- When you change columns, depth, or window selection, the simulation pauses, reconfigures the engine, rebuilds the `WriteableBitmap`, then resumes if it was running.
+- When you change columns, depth, or the source stack (including changing the primary), the simulation pauses, reconfigures the engine, rebuilds the `WriteableBitmap`, then resumes if it was running.
-- Reconfiguring columns automatically recomputes rows to maintain the current aspect ratio (either 16:9 or the selected window's ratio).
+- Reconfiguring columns automatically recomputes rows to maintain the current aspect ratio (either 16:9 or the current primary source's ratio).

 ## Defaults